3 Ways Teaching Abroad Boosts Your Employability

 You might think that teaching abroad is a get out for having to find work in the real world.
-Teaching abroad is actually one of the best things you can do to help boost your employability.
+But in reality, teaching abroad is actually one of the best things you can do to help boost your employability.
+Here’s why.

 Taking some time out to evaluate what you want to do with your life is a brave shout and one that should be encouraged.
 You’re setting yourself apart from the myriad of other graduates by actively doing something productive whilst you figure out what you want to do with your life.